arilobi/SpacesFront/README.md

 - Book a space on the availabilty.

-- Pay for a space via mPesa and receive a message on their phone to confirm their payment before proceeding.
+- Pay for a space.

 - View all their bookings including the space details and price of the space.